Understanding Genetic Imputation: Filling in the Gaps in Your DNA

 • Imputed results are used to enhance accuracy and depth beyond raw genotyping alone

-Why This Still Matters for Your Results
+Why This Matters for Your Results

 What This Means for You